 Run scripts 1 through 4 to set everything up.
 You will need to modify the scripts slightly to define the user accounts for sa and the database user.
 Note that this should only be done by someone proficient in SQL server scripting.

-The information panel on the right shows information about your SQL server and database after clicking the Test Connection button.
+The information panel on the right shows information about your SQL server and database after selecting Test Connection.

 SQL server version: This is the version of the SQL server.